Anemia: Signs and symptoms

-In more severe anemia, the body may compensate for the lack of oxygen-carrying capability of the blood by increasing cardiac output.
-The person may have symptoms related to this, such as palpitations, angina (if pre-existing heart disease is present), intermittent claudication of the legs, and symptoms of heart failure.
+The body may compensate for the lack of oxygen-carrying capability of the blood by increasing cardiac output.
+Symptoms may include palpitations, angina (if pre-existing heart disease is present), difficulty walking, and symptoms of heart failure.
+In severe anemia, there may be signs of a hyperdynamic circulation: tachycardia (a fast heart rate), bounding pulse, flow murmurs, and cardiac ventricular hypertrophy (enlargement).